Georgia to Investigate After Fulton County Official Says Election Forms Are ‘Missing’

-Georgia’s secretary of state said Monday that his office will probe Fulton County after an election official there said forms verifying the chain of custody for some mail-in ballots went missing.
+Georgia’s secretary of state said on June 14 that his office will probe Fulton County after an election official there said forms verifying the chain of custody for some mail-in ballots went missing.

 “New revelations that Fulton County is unable to produce all ballot drop box transfer documents will be investigated thoroughly, as we have with other counties that failed to follow Georgia rules and regulations regarding drop boxes.
 This cannot continue,” Georgia Secretary of State Brad Raffensperger, a Republican, said in a statement.

-Earlier Monday, Mariska Bodison with the county’s Board of Registration and Elections told the Georgia Star News that “a few forms are missing” when asked for documentation on approximately 19,000 absentee ballots that were said to have been placed in drop boxes.
+Earlier on June 14, Mariska Bodison, with the county’s Board of Registration and Elections, told the Georgia Star News that “a few forms are missing” when asked for documentation on approximately 19,000 absentee ballots that were said to have been placed in drop boxes.

-The forms that are not available at this time would detail the chain of custody for the ballots.
-They are required by law.
+The missing forms would detail the chain of custody for the ballots.

+A Fulton County spokeswoman told The Epoch Times in an email that the county “followed procedures for the collection of absentee ballots from Fulton County drop boxes.”

+“We maintain a large quantity of documents and researching our files from last year to produce the ballot transfer forms.
+We have been in communication with the Secretary of State’s office to update them of our progress on this matter,” she said.

-Democrat Joe Biden won Georgia by under 12,000 votes.
+Democrat Joe Biden won Georgia by less than 12,000 votes.
 Biden typically received more mail-in ballots in each state, and Georgia was no exception.
-While former President Donald Trump received over 254,000 more Election Day votes than Biden, Biden received over 848,000 absentee ballots compared to Trump’s 450,522.
+While former President Donald Trump topped Biden by more than 254,000 Election Day votes, Biden received more than 848,000 absentee ballots compared to Trump’s 450,522.

-Trump has said the 2020 election was rife with fraud, particularly in the swing states like Georgia.
+Trump has said the 2020 election was rife with fraud, particularly in swing states such as Georgia.

 “Whether it be voting machines, underaged people, dead people, illegal aliens, ballot drops, ballot cheating, absentee ballots, post office delivery (or lack thereof!), lock boxes, people being paid to vote, or other things, the 2020 Presidential Election is, in my mind, the Crime of the Century,” he claimed in a June 12 statement.

-A group of Georgia voters that alleged in a petition last year that they witnessed an “abnormal” increase in Biden’s vote count in Fulton County while performing election observation was slated to obtain images of the county’s absentee ballots late last month.
+A group of Georgia voters that alleged in a petition this past year that they witnessed an “abnormal” increase in Biden’s vote count in Fulton County while performing election observation was slated to obtain images of the county’s absentee ballots in late May.

 But the judge overseeing the case decided to delay the visit to the county’s ballot storage warehouse, where the images were to be taken by county workers while petitioners or their representatives watched, until he rules on motions to dismiss filed by the county’s Board of Registrations and Elections and two other county agencies.